yungyuc/nsdhw_23au/project/CodeStone1125/README.md

 it's not a single algorithm but a framework for collision detection, it forms the basis for many collision detection systems in 2D graphics and game development due to its simplicity and efficiency.
 Moreover, in the 2D world, AABB can effectively handle approximate collision detection for most cases.

 However, for more complex polygons, we need to introduce another algorithm called the Separating Axis Theorem (SAT).
 SAT is more precise but also more resource-intensive.
-For most cases in the 2D world, we can handle collision detection through the following steps:
+For most cases in the 2D world, we canhandle collision detection through the following
+steps:

 1. Preliminary screening of collision objects using AABB.
 2. Further checking with SAT.